 Implementing Smart Building Technology

-Smart buildings are not exactly a new concept.
+Smart buildings and smart building technology are not exactly a new concept.
 Architects and developers have been installing separate systems to control lighting, heating and ventilation (HVAC) for decades.
 Later systems have helped building managers control access to different areas of a site, mitigate fire risk and protect against power surges.

 New Smart Building Technology